pyhernvann/EcoDiet/README.md

 ## JAGS installation

-EcoDiet relies on the JAGS program to run so you will also need to download and install JAGS.
+EcoDiet relies on the JAGS program to run so you will also need to download and install/update JAGS.

 #### For Windows users